fcdoc/doc/en/flashduty/conf/template.md

 {{if (index .Labels "runbook_url")}}**runbook_url**：{{index .Labels "runbook_url"}}{{end}}
 ```

-## Feishu Robot
+## Feishu Bot
-Feishu Robot only supports sending plain text messages.
+Feishu Bot only supports sending plain text messages.

-- The message __has a maximum length of 4000 bytes; any excess will be truncated before sending__
+- Messages __have a maximum length of 4000 bytes and will be truncated if exceeded__
-- If the text contains `<br>`, during rendering, __empty lines will be removed first, and then `<br>` will be replaced with newline characters__
+- If the text contains `<br>`, when rendering, __the blank lines will be deleted first, and then `<br>` will be replaced with a newline character__
-- If custom content is not set, the system default template will be used, displaying only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```
 {{fireReason .}}INC #{{.Num}} {{toHtml .Title}}